PARTHKALARIYA/Color-Identification-in-Images-/readme.txt

-here the images are directly download from google
+here the images are directly downloaded from google